IntelligentSensingAndRehabilitation/MultiCameraTracking/README.md

 # Usage

 ## Installation:
-Activate your desired enviornment manager (conda or venv) and install with:
+Activate your desired environment manager (conda or venv) and install with:

     pip install -e .